chrislovecnm/chrislovecnm.com/_posts/2017-10-28-your-most-important-shell-alias-for-kubernetes.md

 ---
-title: Your most important shell alias for Kubernetes
+title: Your Most Important Shell Alias For Kubernetes
 description: The most import shell alias you will ever use with Kubernetes
 header: Your most important shell alias for Kubernetes
 date:   2017-10-28 07:48:45 MDT
-categories: kubernetes
+categories: Kubernetes
 image: https://raw.githubusercontent.com/kubernetes/kubernetes/master/logo/logo_with_border.png

 ---